 By Tyler Lemco

-Tyler is a writer from Montreal, Canada.
-He enjoys cheeseburgers, sports, music, and double cheeseburgers.
+Tyler is a fan of the San Antonio Spurs and the Baltimore Ravens.
+He is a writer from Montreal, Canada and enjoys cheeseburgers, sports, music, and double cheeseburgers.
 Follow him on Twitter and every other social media @tlemco